 First off, if you were in an accident or suffered a fall or injury forceful enough to break or knock out a permanent tooth, head to urgent care, the nearest emergency room or your doctor ASAP.

 Otherwise, you need to see your dentist or an endodontist as soon as possible (within 12 hours at the latest, but the sooner the better).
 Call and make an appointment.
-Before you go, the AAE recommends that:
+Before you go, the AAE recommends:

 - If the tooth came out of your mouth, pick it up by the crown (the chewing surface) NOT the root.